Skip to navigation Skip to content

 Overseas vaccination schedules

-The vaccination schedules of other countries do not always correspond to Australian schedules.
-This means that an Australian provider may not be able to identify the vaccine brand name given to a person overseas.
-This may result in conflicting history between the vaccinations given overseas and in Australia.
+Vaccination schedules in other countries do not always match Australian schedules.
+This means an Australian provider may not be able to identify the vaccine brand given to a person overseas.
+This can result in conflicting records between the vaccinations history recorded given overseas and those recorded given in Australia.

 Unknown brand name

-Where a vaccine has been given overseas and the brand name is not known or recognised in Australia, Service Officers must record the vaccination using the generic antigen codes.
-Where possible, Service Officers should use the generic combination vaccine code.
-For example, generic MMR rather than generic measles, generic mumps, and generic rubella.
+Where vaccines given overseas have an unknown or unrecognised brand name in Australia, Service Officers must record the vaccination using the generic antigen codes.
+Where possible, use a generic combination vaccine code.
+For example, record a generic MMR vaccine rather than separate generic measles, mumps and rubella.

 • Medicare card and reference number